siesta-project/web-portal/events/SIESTA_School-2023/MN4.md

 For more information on running jobs, visit and read [the MareNostrum guides](https://www.bsc.es/supportkc/docs/MareNostrum4/intro).

+** We encourage you to run visualizations locally on your home PC. **

 ## Directory with tutorials
 For every practical there is a folder in the shared directory